Polpo Soho | Soho Venetian Restaurant

 Venice has produced a great deal of cultural treasures.

 It was a hub for the Renaissance.
 It inspired Shakespeare.
 And if it weren’t for their blinds, private detectives around the world would have curtains in their offices.

 However surprisingly little attention has been paid to their food.

-Split into neat little sections of neat little dishes, Polpo Soho offers a concise selection of small dishes – ranging from wild boar and mushroom pizzette, to beef shin ragu on fresh rigatoni, to stuffed fried olives, and chilli & crab linguine.
+Split into neat little sections of neat little dishes, Polpo Soho offers a concise selection of small plates – ranging from wild boar and mushroom pizzette, to beef shin ragu on fresh rigatoni, to stuffed fried olives, and chilli & crab linguine.
 And that’s just the savoury stuff.

 The “Sweet Things” section of the menu includes Aperol sorbet, chocolate salami, and ricotta doughnuts with cinnamon sugar.
-All of this is paired with,
+All of this is paired with –

 However, Polpo Soho has a little something extra for the cocktail connoisseur.
 Hidden down in the basement is The Campari Bar – an intimate space where cocktails can be sipped whilst sampling various small plates of cicchetti (bar snacks/side dishes).

 NOTE: Polpo Soho is open daily, 11.30am-11pm (10pm Sun).
 The Campari Bar is walk-in only, as is the restaurant after 5.30pm – you can book a table for earlier HERE.

 Like dining out in Soho?
 Check out our guide to the best restaurants in Soho